2 Diagnostic horizons and other differentiae

 Tephric soil material occurs in or below the soil solum.
 It includes:

 Tephric soil material may include soil materials that meet the requirements of allophanic soil material or vitric soil material.
-It is used to distinguish soil groups of the Raw Soils and Recent Soils, and parent material classes at soil series level.
+It is used to distinguish soil groups of the Raw Soils and Recent Soils, and parent material classes at soil family or series level.

 Vitric Soil Material